ibexa/documentation-developer/docs/guide/search.md

     - `LocationFieldMapper`
     - `ezpublish.search.solr.field_mapper.location`

-The following example shows how to index data from the parent Location content, in order to make it available for full text search on the children content.
-A concrete use case could be indexing webinar data on the webinar events, which are children of the webinar.
-Field mapper could then look something like this:
+The following example shows how to index data from the parent Location content, in order to make it available for full-text search on the children content.
+It is based on the use case of indexing webinar data on the webinar events, which are children of the webinar.
+Field mapper could then look like this:

 ``` php
  <?php